 If a student is enrolled in any of the CPSY department's programs and wishes to pursue another program within the department instead, the student must submit a letter, along with the Degree Program Change Request form, to the CPSY office explaining the reason for the program change.
 This is given to the director of the program the student hopes to enter.
-Separate meetings between the student and directors of both programs are recommended.
 The relevant program team will consider the request, gather information about the student's standing in her/his current program, and inform the student of their decision.
 No new application fees are required.